HarryStevens/temperature-seasons-analysis/README.md

 npm i # Install the node modules
 ```

-If you get an error installing node-canvas, you may need to install the dependencies for Cairo, Pango, Libpng, and Librsvg.
+If you get an error installing node-canvas, you may need to install its dependencies.

 ```bash
 brew install pkg-config cairo pango libpng jpeg giflib librsvg